teefortech/Techtonz/_posts/2026-08-02-variables-in-python.md

 ## What’s next

-Once variables feel comfortable, the next step is **working with strings and numbers** — combining text, doing math, and formatting output cleanly.
+Once variables feel comfortable, the next step is **working with strings and numbers**.
+This involves combining text, doing math, and formatting output cleanly.

 For a broader learning path, see:
 - [How to Learn Python Fast in 2026](https://techtonz.com/blog/how-to-learn-python-fast/)